About Jazzman Records

 Job title: Jazzman

-Some things you like: Music & records, cacti, Japanese food, cats, real ale, hawaiian shirts
+Some things you like: Music & records, cacti, Japanese food, cats, real ale, growing GIANT pumpkins, Middlesbrough FC, Hawaiian shirts

 Some things you dislike: Kenny G, rain, garlic